Creating an effective resume is essential for psychiatric nurses seeking to advance their careers.

 From [Month, Year] – [Month, Year]

-• Delivered psychiatric care to 75+ inpatients daily, focusing on safety and therapeutic interventions, leading to a 30% reduction in adverse incidents.
+- Delivered psychiatric care to over 75 inpatients daily.
+Focused on safety and therapeutic interventions.
+This approach led to a 30% reduction in adverse incidents.

 Registered Nurse